 The National Health Service (NHS) is the publicly funded healthcare system of the United Kingdom.
-It provides most healthcare including general practitioners, dentistry and hospital services.
+It provides most healthcare including general practitioners, dentistry and hospital services (including HIV services).

 (2 votes cast)